Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 #### Advertising IDs

 !!! warn
-    The new React Native SDK currently doesn't track APP Set ID, IDFA, or IDFV but will track these in a newly released version soon.
+    The latest React Native SDK currently doesn't track APP Set ID, IDFA, or IDFV but will track these in a newly released version soon.

 Maintenance React Native SDK supports setting an advertising ID as device ID by `setAdvertisingIdForDeviceId()` or `setAppSetIdForDeviceId()`.
-The new React Native SDK tracks ADID  by default as `config.trackingOptions.adid` defaults to `true`.
-However, the new React Native SDK doesn't support App Set ID, IDFA, or IDFV.
+The latest React Native SDK tracks ADID by default as `config.trackingOptions.adid` defaults to `true`.
+However, the latest React Native SDK doesn't support App Set ID, IDFA, or IDFV.

 ### COPPA

 !!! warn
-    The new React Native SDK currently doesn't track APP Set ID, IDFA, or IDFV but will track these in a newly released version soon.
+    The latest React Native SDK currently doesn't track APP Set ID, IDFA, or IDFV but will track these in a newly released version soon.

 You can enable COPPA control by `enableCoppaControl()` in maintenance React Native SDK.
-The new React Native SDK doesn't support that API but you can still enable COPPA:
+The latest React Native SDK doesn't support that API but you can still enable COPPA:

 * For iOS, IDFA and IDFV aren't tracked.
 For Android, you can turn off ADID by setting `config.trackingOptions.adid` to `false`
 * You can use an [enrichment Plugin](../#enrichment-type-plugin) to delete city in the payload.